annejeevan/write_a_blog_post/write_a_blog_post/blog.md

 ### Part II: On which days (weekdays or on weekends) the demand is more?

 Bookings are same across all days in a week.
 But more number of bookings are on Thursday and Sunday.
+Interesting to see that bookings happen on all days.
+May be we could expect the tourists or accomodation for employees etc.,

 ![days](days.png)